-After finishing my BA in English and Creative Writing, I was still having trouble finding a job I’d like that was directly related to my degree.
+After finishing my BA in English and Creative Writing, I was still having trouble finding a job I wanted that was directly related to my degree.
 The idea of teaching wasn’t even on my radar, but I saw a job listing looking for substitute teachers for districts in my area.
 The education requirements only called for a bachelor’s degree in any field, and at least some experience with children.
-Since I did have some experience working with children in a previous position at a museum and as an after-school reading tutor in high school, I thought I might as well apply.
-This seemed like a job where I could really feel like I’m making a difference in the community and am doing something worthwhile.
+Since I had some experience working with children in a previous position at a museum and had also worked as an after-school reading tutor in high school, I thought I might apply.
+It seemed like a job where I could really feel like I’m making a difference in the community and am doing something worthwhile.

 I applied, got the offer, and completed the training and other requirements needed, then quit my old part-time job as a graphic designer/printer operator.
 I had my first assignment in December, just before Christmas break.